We had the privilege to talk with B Brian Blair, current president of The Cauliflower Alley Club, and one-half of the tag team The Killer Bees.

 Brian Blair: Oh man, I love you, Lanny.
 I’ll never forget when George Scott was asking Brunzell and I to come up with a name for a tag team.

 I was in love with the ’72 Miami Dolphins because they were an undefeated team, and I was a huge football fan.
 I played football in college.
-You have to have something catchy, you have to think of something catchy, and I thought about the Killer Bees defense on the ’72 Miami Dolphins, their linebacker corps, all their linebackers- Buoniconti, all their names began with a B., and I suggested the Killer Bees.
+You have to have something catchy, you have to think of something catchy, and I thought about the ’72 Miami Dolphins “No-Name Defense” where their linebacker corps, all their linebackers- Buoniconti, all their names began with a B., and I suggested the Killer Bees.
 Of course, Jimmy liked it.

 George Scott came back to us, and I said, ‘How about the Killer Bees?’
 At this moment, Lanny’s sitting there in the corner, listening, just kinda listening, minding his own business as he does, never gets in anyone’s way, just a complete locker room gentleman, 100% etiquette.